St Pancras railway station: Grouping, nationalisation and privatisation

 By the 1960s, St Pancras was seen as redundant, and several attempts were made to close it and demolish the hotel (by then known as St Pancras Chambers).
 These attempts provoked strong and successful opposition, with the campaign led by the later Poet Laureate, John Betjeman.
 Jane Hughes Fawcett with the Victorian Society was instrumental in its preservation, and was dubbed "the furious Mrs. Fawcett" by British rail officials.
 Many of the demonstrators had witnessed the demolition of the nearby Euston Arch a few years previously and were strongly opposed to the distinctive architecture of St Pancras suffering the same fate.
 The station was given Grade I listed building status in November 1967, preventing any drastic modifications.
 The plans were scrapped by BR in December 1968, realising that it was more cost-effective to modernise the hotel instead, though they disliked owning it.

 In the 1970s, the train shed roof was in danger of collapse, and the newly appointed Director of Environment Bernard Kaukas persuaded the company to invest £3 million to save it.

-In 1978, British Rail attempted to raise funds with the sale of the impressive 18 foot diameter station clock, allegedly to a wealthy American collector for £250,000.
-Custom made for St Pancras station by the world renown Dent the unique time-piece was financially valuable, but during removal it was somehow dropped, shattering on the floor below.
+In 1978, British Rail attempted to raise funds with the sale of the impressive 18-foot-diameter station clock, allegedly to a wealthy American collector for £250,000.
+Custom-made for St Pancras station by the world-renowned Dent, the unique time-piece was somehow dropped during removal, shattering on the floor below.
 Now worth far less money, it was sold to Roland Hoggard, a train-guard nearing retirement, for £25.
-It took over a week for Hoggard to transport the giant broken clock, a few parts at a time, to his Nottinghamshire home, where he diligently pieced it all back together, to hang on the wall of his barn where it still kept good time.
-Decades later during the stations renewal as 'St Pancras International', Dent of London were able to create an exact replica of the clock by using the original as a template.
-Hoggard was invited to the 2007 grand re-opening of St Pancras, and able to see the impressive new clock installed exactly where the original had been.
+It took over a week for Hoggard to transport the giant broken clock, a few parts at a time, to his Nottinghamshire home.
+He diligently pieced it back together to hang on the wall of his barn, where it still kept good time.
+Decades later during the station's renewal as 'St Pancras International', Dent of London were able to create an exact replica of the clock by using the original as a template.
+Hoggard was invited to the 2007 grand re-opening of St Pancras and saw the impressive new clock installed exactly where the original had been.

 Also in 1978, a Private Eye piece claimed that British Rail really wanted to demolish St Pancras but were opposed by "a lot of long-haired sentimentalists" and "faceless bureaucrats" and praised the office blocks that replaced the Euston Arch.
 The station offices in the listed former Midland Grand Hotel building were subsequently refurbished in 1993, including a new roof with 275 tonnes of Westmorland Green slate.